 The meander belt width of the channel was determined to be approximately 76m and the 100-year erosion limit of the channel ranges from approximately 20 to 22m.
-According to protocols of the

-Toronto and Region Conservation Authority, crossing structures should be constructed outside of the meander belt width of a watercourse to the extent possible or, alternatively, the features should be designed to match or exceed the 100-year erosion limit of the channel.
+According to protocols of the Toronto and Region Conservation Authority, crossing structures should be constructed outside of the meander belt width of a watercourse to the extent possible or, alternatively, the features should be designed to match or exceed the 100-year erosion limit of the channel.

-However, for the study reach at Black Creek, it is recognized that spanning a crossing structure the length of the estimated belt width or 100-year erosion limit of the channel would be impractical and cost prohibitive.
-Furthermore, Golder is of the opinion that the estimated dimensions of the meander belt width and 100-year erosion limit for this particular study are overly conservative.
+However, for the study reach at Black Creek, it is recognized that spanning a crossing structure the length of the estimated belt width or 100-year erosion limit are overly conservative.